 - avoiding swimming pools and hot tubs

-Seborrheic keratoses are noncancerous skin growths that look and feel like warts.
-They typically appear on the head and neck of older adults.
 These bumps are usually harmless, even though they may look similar to skin cancer.
-For this reason, they are rarely treated.
-If your doctor is worried the seborrheic keratoses will become skin cancer, they may remove it using cryotherapy or electrosurgery.
+For this reason, doctors rarely treat them.
+If your doctor is worried the seborrheic keratoses will become skin cancer, they may remove it using surgery.

-Epidermoid cysts are small, hard bumps that grow under the skin.
+Epidermoid cysts are small, hard lumps that grow under the skin.
 These slow-growing cysts frequently occur on the scalp and face.
-They do not cause pain, and are skin-colored or yellow.
+They don’t cause pain, and are skin-colored or yellow.